 Tokyo: Stocks close higher on US-China trade hopes

+Investors are waiting for news on a breakthrough in US-China trade talks.

+"Markets are expecting some sort of a political deal through (anticipated) US-China summit talks," Mutsumi Kagawa, chief global strategist at Rakuten Securities, said in a commentary.

-"In afternoon trade, Tokyo shares rose on hopes for positive developments in the US-China trade talks," Yoshihiro Ito, chief strategist at Okasan Online Securities, said in a commentary.
+"The market is supported by hopes on the US-China trade agreement and also a cheaper yen," Yoshihiro Ito, chief strategist at Okasan Online Securities, said in a commentary.

-The Financial Times reported on Wednesday that Washington and Beijing were on course for a historic agreement.

-"The market is also supported by a slightly cheaper yen, while the Nikkei is boosted by rising Fast Retailing shares," Ito said.
+The dollar was firm before the key data, changing hands at 111.70 yen against 111.66 yen in New York Thursday afternoon.

+The release of March US jobs data later in the day will be closely followed for clues about the health of the world's biggest economy and the Federal Reserve's monetary policy.

 AFP